YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 How Does the Resource Store Work?
 =================================

-Understanding the workflow of the resource store will give help those who want to customize addons to write code and others who don't plan on customizing addons to debug.
+Understanding the |RS| will allow you to customize addons and debug your application.

 Overview
 --------